 Deep commitment to honoring and centering Transgender, Non-Binary, and Queer individuals in their beautiful lactation and feeding journeys

-Safe, loving infant care so you can rest, sleep, recover, connect with older children & loved ones, or simply take time for yourself
+Safe, loving infant care so you can rest, sleep, recover, connect with older children & loved ones, or take time for yourself.
+This can then help you feel more grounded in the feeding & care of your newborn.

 Rest is not a luxury—it’s essential.
 Support is always guided by what feels nourishing to you that day and may include: